 Guess what?
-That office lighting and your computer screen are doing you no favours when it comes to avoiding the afternoon crash.
-Sunlight exposure helps to set our circadian rhythm for the day; our internal clock that runs in the background of your brain and cycles between sleepiness and alertness at regular intervals.
+That office lighting and your computer screen are doing you no favors when it comes to avoiding the afternoon crash.
+Sunlight exposure helps to set our circadian rhythm for the day; our internal clock runs in the background of our brain and cycles between sleepiness and alertness at regular intervals.
 Taking the time to get outside, feel the fresh air, and get some sunlight will keep down the amount of melatonin (sleep hormone) your body produces down while keeping your serotonin (mood-boosting hormone) up.

 7. Keep a Food Journal.

 If you are doing all of the above and still can’t seem to figure it out, try keeping a food journal.
-Pay attention and log all of your meals and snacks for a while, and note the times and days where you feel the most sluggish.
+Pay attention and log all of your meals and snacks for a while, and note the times and days when you feel the most sluggish.
 Doing so will really help you be mindful of what you are eating and potentially connect a certain food, or type of food, to your mood and energy levels.
-Eating foods that you might be sensitive or intolerant to can actually affect our energy levels throughout the day.
-Once you are able to see the pattern, you can make adjustments to your diet and try different foods to see how the impact your afternoon crash.
+Eating foods that you might be sensitive or intolerant to can actually affect your energy levels throughout the day.
+Once you are able to see the pattern, you can make adjustments to your diet and try different foods to see how they impact your afternoon crash.